AFFILIATION & HISTORY

-- Therefore, we have formed lines of accountability for the leadership of Zion Fellowship.
-We are submitted to the oversight of Elim Fellowship in Lima, New York.
-A close relationship with these brethren is being maintained.
+Therefore, we have formed lines of accountability for the leadership of Zion Fellowship and are submitted to the oversight of Elim Fellowship in Lima, New York.

 In 1977, the body of believers at the Bushnell's Basin Community Church needed more space to accommodate their numbers.
 Under the leadership of the pastor, Phil Miess, some of the families in the Farmington and Manchester/Shortsville area grouped together to form a new church.
 They met in a home in Farmington until, again, growth necessitated a move.
 First the basement of a restaurant, then a large barn were the houses of worship.
-The barn, located in Canandaigua, had three levels and became known as "The Ark."
-At that time, Bill Purves Jr. was the pastor.
+The barn, located in Canandaigua, had three levels and became known as "The Ark" at that time.

-In 1980, a large two-story office building in Canandaigua was purchased.
-At that time, "The Ark" became known as "Zion Fellowship."
-Dana Rattray was serving as our pastor then.
+In 1980, a large two-story office building in Canandaigua was purchased and "The Ark" became known as "Zion Fellowship."

-In 2001, we planted a church in Naples, NY: Branch of the Lord Fellowship.
-Bert Hallancia is the pastor of that church.
+In 2001, we planted a second church in Naples, NY: Branch of the Lord Fellowship.

 God continues to bless the church as we remain faithful to exalt Jesus.
 We celebrate His goodness to us in our past as we keep our hands to the plow laboring in His vineyard to see His great Harvest.
 Come Lord Jesus, Come.